MauricioFalck/WSFM/README.md

 This small program gets the images from the Windows Spotlight service deployed locally and copies to a specific folder as jpg.

+The application parses the images and categorizes the images in landscape and portrait and copies them to different folders.

 Many improvements still pending, such as:
 - configure the destination path (now it is fixed)
 - log sent to Event Viewer, but the creation of the Application branch needs to be done manually